 The pumpkin patch is located at Pumpkinseed Hill Farm.
 My first time to the farm (since being a kid) I had accidentally put in the address for the winery and ended up having to turn around.
 If I was paying closer attention I would have seen the marked signs for Pumpkinseed Hill along the road to the farm.

 A great way to get a view of the foliage and the whole farm is by taking a hay ride.
 On the weekend the hay ride is very popular and can have a long wait.
 During the week the wait is minimal.
 Depending on when you go there are different pickup spots but they are clearly marked.
 Tickets for the hay ride need to be purchased inside the barn.
-Ticket prices are $3, children 2 and under are free.
 Credit Cards are accepted.

 Jones Farm has an extensive pumpkin selection.
 They come in all different price points, shapes, colors and sizes.
 You can even get them directly from the field still on the vine.
 They also have a great selection of gourds, squash, decorative corn, mums and hale bales.